 If you have kids or love Disney (or both!) you’re going to find the Disney Cruise Line better all the way around.
 That’s not to say you can’t have a good time on another cruise line because of course you can.
 I recently did a price comparison between Disney and Carnival cruises leaving from the same port and following similar itineraries and the difference was well over $5,000, which is a lot no matter how you look at it.

 Disney Cruises have kinda spoiled me for other cruise lines.
 I can still enjoy other carriers, but I will probably always constantly compare to Disney.

-Read More: Complete Disney Cruise Packing List
+Read More: Ultimate Family Cruise Packing List

 Most of us have our bucket list of places we need to see before we die.
 I have been privileged to travel to the extent I have but there’s one thing I know to be true about travel – it always leaves us wanting more.

 My bucket list places are Hawaii, Alaska, Norway, Kenya, and Northern Ireland, just to name a few.
 I’ve actually been to Northern Ireland but it was a day trip from Dublin and I want to see more.